-Design engineers sometimes incorporate redundancy into critical machines.
+Design engineers at times incorporate redundancy into critical machines.
 Reliability engineers call these parallel systems and may be designed as active parallel systems or standby parallel systems.
 The block diagram for a simple two component parallel system is shown in Figure 6.

-Reliability block diagram for a simple parallel system, each component having a reliability of $0.90\,$
+Reliability block diagram for a simple parallel system, each component having a reliability of 0.90